gtwilliams/dyndns-updater/README.md

         server: 'update.dyndns.com'
         zones: ['dns-name1', 'dns-name2', ...]

-See your dynamic DNS provider for the necessary name and secret to update DNS A records.
+See DynDNS for the necessary name and secret to update DNS A records.